-While frame rates of 120 and above have their benefits — clarity during slow motion playback, for example — many people feel high FPS has an unreal, video game-like quality to it.
+While frame rates of 120 and higher have their benefits — clarity during slow-motion playback, for example — many people feel high FPS has an unreal, video game-like quality to it.
 Research suggests that because audiences are accustomed to seeing the slight blurring effect of 30 FPS video, fast frame rates show detail we usually miss.

 With that in mind, we recommend seeking a camera that records in 30FPS, 60FPS, or both, depending on personal preference.

 Zoom allows the videographer to capture images from a distance.
 If you're a few feet away from someone at a party, you don't need much zoom to capture close-ups.
 If you're on the sidelines at the kids’ soccer game or in the back of a concert hall, a middle-range zoom allows you to get good footage of the action.
 When you're in the mountains filming wolves or bears, the more zoom the better – you probably want to be as far away as possible!

 Not all zoom is the same.
 The lens system provides optical zoom.
 The camcorder’s software provides digital zoom.
 Though the digital zoom number can look more impressive than the optical zoom, digital zoom causes distortion.
 The more zoom digitally, the more your image degrades.
 Generally, a little optical zoom is better than a lot of digital zoom.